open-cogsci/osdoc/content/pages/manual/plugins.md

 title: Installing plugins and extensions

-To install a plug-in or extension, simply copy the plug-in/ extension folder to one of the folders that OpenSesame scans for plug-ins and extensions.
+To install a plugin or extension, simply copy the plugin/ extension folder to one of the folders that OpenSesame scans for plugins and extensions.

-Under Windows, you can place plug-ins in the following folders:
+Under Windows, you can place plugins in the following folders:

 	[opensesame folder]\opensesame_plugins
 	[drive]:\Documents and Settings\[user name]\.opensesame\opensesame_plugins